Bertioga

 Bertioga is a Brazilian municipality in the state of São Paulo and part of the Baixada Santista Metropolitan Region.
 Its population is 64,723 (2020 est.) in an area of 490.15 km^{2}.
 Because it neighbors resort towns, its population fluctuates greatly with the seasons.
+The more northern parts are densely forested and unpopulated.

+History

-The more northern parts are densely forested and humanly unpopulated.
-It was created on 19 May 1991, from a part of Santos.
+The municipality was created by state law on 19 May 1991, from a part of Santos.

+Geography

 The municipality contains the 9312 ha Restinga de Bertioga State Park, created in 2010 to protect an area of mangroves, restinga and rainforest.
 Its limits are Mogi das Cruzes, Biritiba-Mirim and Salesópolis in the north, São Sebastião in the east, Atlantic Ocean to the south with Ilha de Santo Amaro (opposite the city) and Santos in the west.

 Media

 Bertioga was served telecommunications by the Companhia Telefônica Brasileira until 1973, when the Telecomunicações de São Paulo took over.
 In July 1998, it was acquired by Telefónica, which adopted the Vivo brand in 2012.
 It now sells and operates cell phones, fixed lines, internet access (fiber optic and 4G) and television reception (satellite and cable).